Tools and Materials

 Fix Small Holes Using a Patch Kit

-To fix walls with small holes, like those created by a doorknob, a patch kit may be used.
-Patch kits have the tools you need to make the drywall repair, including a putty knife, patch and sandpaper.
-If your repair calls for a larger patch, those are also available.
+To fix walls with small holes, like those created by door knobs, you can use patch kits.
+Patch kits have the tools you need to make drywall repairs, including a putty knife, patch and sandpaper.
+If your repairs calls for large patches, those are also available.

 Step 1: Apply a Self-Adhesive Patch